 Now it was: “We HAVE TO solve that mystery, because these bastards abducted our protagonist.”

 Steel.
 Edge.
 Sex or violence.

 Those things work in crime novels , but they work in totally literary works too.
 Can you imagine Ian McEwan’s Atonement without that glint of sex?
 Would The Great Gatsby have worked if no one had died?

 How to write a plot from multiple perspectives

 If you’re eager to write about multiple protagonists, you need a plot outline, along the lines of the template above, for each one.

 George R.R.
 Martin took this to new levels in A Song of Ice and Fire, each protagonist having his or her own richly developed plot and character arc.

 John Fowles’ The Collector, for example, is narrated by a kidnapper and the girl he’s kidnapped.
 Sullen, menacing Fred justifies all he does.
 Miranda chronicles her fear and pity.
 The result is taut, terrifying.
 We’re engrossed in their shared experience to the end.
-The novel wouldn’t work if John Fowles had planned it differently.

 Multiple protagonists can work in romance novels, too, even ones told in third-person narration, such as The Versions of Us by Laura Barnett, or Eleanor and Park by Rainbow Rowell.